-With a full load of wood and burning near nominal output the stove will need to be refuelled approximately every 45 min to 1.5 hours.
-One or two large logs will burn longer and cleaner than a number of smaller ones.
+With a full load of wood and burning near nominal output the stove will need to be refuelled approximately every 1-1.5 hours.
+One or two large logs will burn longer than a number of smaller ones.
 Wood can usually be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the baffle or the glass panel.
-Do not stack logs above the level of the rear firebox liner brick at the back of the stove.
+Do not stack logs above the level of the tertiary air inlet profiling in the rear ceramic firebox liners at the back of the stove.

 Always make sure that flames are visible above the wood after re-fuelling for cleanest burning.

-Burning without flames above the fuel will create unnecessary smoke and poor heat output.

-After re-fuelling open the air wash control fully to the right side for 3 minutes or until the logs are fully blackened to achieve full flames above the fuel.
+Burning without flames above the fuel will create unnecessary smoke.
+After re-fuelling open the single air control fully to the Wood (left) side for 3 minutes or until the logs are fully blackened to achieve full flames above the fuel.

-Wood burns well on a bed of ash and it is therefore only necessary to remove surplus ash from the stove occasionally.
+Wood burns best on a bed of ash and it is therefore only necessary to remove surplus ash from the stove occasionally.